alexaymehra/cpu-8-bit/README.md

   <br>
 </p>

-*Click the image above to open the schematic in full size.*
+*Click the image above to open the schematic in full resolution.*

 ## Getting Started
 ### 1. Clone the Repository